 The ability to group data is one of the most powerful and useful features in a pivot table.
-And although pivot tables can automatically group things like dates, times, and numbers, you can also manually group data into your own buckets.
+And although pivot tables can automatically group things like dates, times, and numbers, you can also manually group data into your own groups.

 Let’s take a look.

 This pivot table shows a breakdown of sales and orders by product.
 Let’s use manual grouping to organize these products into 2 custom groups.
-When you group items manually, hold down the control key and select each item that you want to include in the first group.
+When you group items manually, hold down the Control-key and select each item that you want to include in the first group.
 With these cells selected, click “Group Selection” from the Options tab on the PivotTable Tools Ribbon.
 Excel will put the selected items into their own group and each remaining item into other groups.

 To finish grouping, just repeat the process: select each item you want to group together in the remaining items and click Group Selection again.
 When you click OK, the selected items will be grouped into the 2nd group, and any extra groups will be discarded.